-The economy shrank 50 percent in the first five years of the depression.
-In 1929, economic output was $105 billion, as measured by gross domestic product.
-That's the equivalent of $1.057 trillion today.
+During the first five years of the depression, the economy shrank by 50%.
+In 1929, economic output was $105 billion, as measured by gross domestic product (GDP).
+That's equivalent to more than $1 trillion today.

-The economy began shrinking in August.
-By the end of the year, 650 banks had failed.
-In 1930, the economy shrank another 8.5 percent.
-GDP fell another 6.5 percent in 1931 and 12.0 percent in 1932.
-By 1933, the country had suffered five years of economic contraction.
-It only produced $57 billion, half what it produced in 1929.
-That was partly because of deflation.
-Prices fell 10 percent per year.
+The economy began shrinking in August 1929.
+By the end of the year, one-third of all banks had failed.
+In 1930, the economy shrank by another 8.5%, according to the Bureau of Economic Analysis (BEA).
+GDP growth declined 6.4% in 1931 and 12.9% in 1932.
+By 1933, the country had suffered at least four years of economic contraction.
+It only produced $57.2 billion, half what it produced in 1929.

-The Depression affected politics by badly shaking confidence in unfettered capitalism.
-That's what Herbert Hoover advocated, and it failed badly.
+The Depression affected politics by shaking confidence in unfettered capitalism.
+That type of laissez-faire economics is what President Herbert Hoover advocated, and it had failed.

-As a result, people voted for Franklin Roosevelt.
-He promised that government spending would end the Depression.
+As a result, people voted for President Franklin D. Roosevelt (FDR).
+His Keynesian economics promised that government spending would end the Depression.
 The New Deal worked.
-In 1934, the economy grew 10.8 percent in 1934 and unemployment started to decline.
+In 1934, the economy grew, and unemployment declined.

-The Depression ended in 1939 as government spending ramped up for World War II.
-That's led to the mistaken belief that military spending is good for the economy.
-But it doesn't even rank as one of the four best real-world ways to create jobs
+The Depression ended as government spending ramped up for World War II at the end of the 1930s and early 1940s.
+This change in spending led to the belief that military spending is good for the economy.
+However, since then, the government and economists have found that military spending is not a top way to create jobs.

 The Dust Bowl drought destroyed farming in the Midwest.
-It lasted 10 years, too long for most farmers to hold out.
-To make things worse, prices for agricultural products dropped to their lowest level since the Civil War.
+It lasted 10 years—too long for most farmers to hold out.
+To make things worse, prices for agricultural products dropped to severely low levels.
 As farmers left in search of work, they became homeless.
-Almost 6,000 shanty towns, called Hoovervilles, sprang up in the 1930s.
+Thousands of people with no money gathered in "cardboard shacks" called Hoovervilles.